What is the effect of Agriculture on natural ecosystems?

 Most importantly, it could mean the next generation will inherit an environment in better condition than the one we did.
 That would be freaking awesome!!

 Please take the time to listen to Will Harris of White Oak Pastures explain their regenerative farm story.
 It's their farm that is the subject of a 2019 Quantis study that shows regenerative livestock production to be carbon negative.
-3.5kg of stored carbon, or 12.8kg of CO2, per kg of beef produced.
+3.5kg CO2 equivalent stored, per kg of beef produced.